Stability Analysis of a Simple Discretization Method for a Class of Strongly Singular Integral Equations: Introduction

 In the paper \cite{Rahola2000}, motivated by the convergence analysis of iterative solutions of the resulting large linear systems, the essential spectrum of the Maxwell volume integral operator was studied for the case of scattering by a dielectric ball in $\R^{3}$.
 This is a subset of the segment in the complex plane that corresponds to the essential numerical range of the integral operator.
 It is now known (see \cite{CoDarSak2012,CoDarSak2015}) that the same form of the essential spectrum is valid for more general bounded Lipschitz domains.
 In \cite{Rahola2000}, results of some numerical experiments are then shown that seem to indicate that the eigenvalues of the system matrices accumulate either at isolated points, corresponding to eigenvalues of the integral operator and hence to eigenvalues or resonances of the scattering problem, or at the points of the segment that is spanned by the essential spectrum of the integral operator.
 Looking closer at Figures 4.2--4.4 of \cite{Rahola2000}, one can detect an ``overshoot'', namely that the observed segment of accumulation points is actually larger than the span of the essential spectrum.

 In the paper \cite{YurkinMinHoekstra2010}, there is a discussion of the spectrum of the system matrices of the DDA scheme for the quasi-static Maxwell equations, motivated by the numerical modeling of the scattering of light by dust particles whose size is small with respect to the wavelength of the light (``Rayleigh particles'').
-Based on extensive experience with numerical computations using the DDA code ADDA, the authors seem to be convinced that the DDA provides a faithful approximation of the solution of the volume integral equation in the sense that, among other things, the spectral measure of the DDA system matrices converges to the spectral measure of the volume integral operator.
+Based on extensive experience with numerical computations using the DDA code ADDA, the authors are convinced that the DDA provides a faithful approximation of the solution of the volume integral equation in the sense that, among other things, the spectral measure of the DDA system matrices converges to the spectral measure of the volume integral operator.
 They provide plots of the spectral density of these matrices, including a zoom on a neighborhood of the lower end of the spectrum, see graph (a) in \cite[FIG. 8]{YurkinMinHoekstra2010}.
-There one can clearly see that there is an overshoot, namely a part of the spectrum below zero, and that its negative minimum does not disappear as the number of dipoles grows, but rather seems to converge to some number around $-0.09$, in contradiction to the description in the accompanying text.
+There one can clearly see that there is an overshoot, namely a part of the spectrum below zero, and that its negative minimum does not disappear as the number of dipoles grows, but rather seems to converge to some number around $-0.09$.
+In a subsequent paper \cite{Smunev_JQSRT_15}, the authors detect this ``spill-out'' of the spectrum of the DDA system matrices and relate it to an explosion of the needed iterations in an iterative solution method that they observed for large refractive indices.
+They study the behavior of this overshoot for anisotropic meshes, where it becomes larger, and for some recently introduced improvements of the DDA, where it seems to disappear.

-For the quasi-static Maxwell case we prove below (see Proposition~\ref{P:W(F)Ex5} and \eqref{E:Lambda+-3} that such an overshoot indeed exists and that it amounts to an almost $20\%$ increase of the length of the segment spanned the essential spectrum.
+For the quasi-static Maxwell case we prove below (see Proposition~\ref{P:W(F)Ex5} and \eqref{E:Lambda+-3}) that for the classical DDA on a cubic grid such an overshoot indeed exists and that it amounts to an almost $20\%$ increase of the length of the segment spanned by the essential spectrum.

 This somewhat unexpected result implies that the simple discretization scheme of the DDA does not provide a spectrally correct approximation of the strongly singular volume integral operator.
 The additional observation, supported by numerical experience, that this concerns only a small neighborhood of the essential spectrum or perhaps even only of the endpoints of this spectrum, whereas discrete eigenvalues and large parts of the spectral density nevertheless are correctly approximated, still awaits a precise description and proof.